flyingmothman/bionlp/README.md

 `--production`: indicates that *all* the training data should be used.
 `--test`: indicates that the test data should also be used to evaluate the models(other than the validation data).

-As soon as it starts, `train.py` will prompt the user to select an experiment (e.g. `social_dis_ner_experiment`) from the menu.
+As soon as it starts, `train.py` will prompt the user to select an experiment.
-The models' performance results are persisted at `./training_results/performance`.
+Select `social_dis_ner_experiment` from the menu.